 The Product Owner represents the Stakeholder of the project.
 He/she understands the project from the Stakeholder's perspective.
 The crucial role of a Product Owner is to set the direction for product development or project progress.

 Team Lead or Scrum Master

 The Team Lead or the Scrum Master is the main bridge between the team members and the Product Owner.
-The Team Lead ?
-Scrum Master takes instructions from the Product Owner and supports the project's progress between individual team members.
+The Team Lead / Scrum Master takes instructions from the Product Owner and supports the project's progress among individual team members.